NEPAL – ALL YOU NEED TO DRIVE IN NEPAL

 WHY NEPAL ?

-We as riders are very fond of mountains, lakes, rivers and anything associated with nature.
+We as riders are very fond of mountains, lakes, rivers and anything linked with nature.
 More than that, we riders love adventure.
 Being an adventure rider, I love mountains, not only because they are beautiful but, the adventure and thrill they offer.

 With Government of India, extending national highways to Ladakh and North east, there are very few off-road and thrilling difficult roads available in India.
 Also, most of us have been to Ladakh countless times.
 We are always on the lookout for new off-roads, new mountains, difficult terrains and what if we can also get to expereince all this with a tag of International traveller.